imransilvake/Takeaway-Challenge/README.md

 # Takeaway Challenge
 Takeaway Challenge is an application based using React-Seed that is itself based on create-react-app and it incorporates many best practices typically needed in Enterprise apps.
-This Game lets you: [Play Now](https://takeaway-challenge.firebaseapp.com/)
+[Play Now](https://takeaway-challenge.firebaseapp.com/)

 <p align="center">
 <img src="preview.png" width="60%">